BCML-KW/bcml.github.io/content/authors/minseong-oh/_index.md

   - Interns
 ---

-Minseong Oh is currently an undergraduate research intern at BCML Lab, Kwangwoon University.
+Minseong Oh is a junior in the School of Information Convergence at Kwangwoon University in Seoul, South Korea.
+His research interests include Spiking Neural Networks (SNN) and Neuroscience.